Elizabeth Lyttleton Sturz: Argus Community

-Her book about Argus, Widening Circles, was published in 1983.
-She was encouraged to write it by anthropologist Margaret Mead, whose graduate students researched at Argus.
-Sturz devoted the book "To my mother and all parents who have had to raise their children without proper tools and supportive networks", and described it as "a plea for more opportunities, more programs, more jobs for high-risk youth.
+Sturz explains she was encouraged to write Widening Circles by anthropologist Margaret Mead, whose graduate students conducted research at Argus.
+Sturz devoted the book "To my mother and all parents who have had to raise their children without proper tools and supportive networks", and described it as "a plea for more opportunities, more programs, more jobs for high-risk youth."